dribnet/purvs/README.md

 Added:

+  + Made foreground junk pixels larger, the desaturating the bg makes the foreground stand out more so a lower resolution can be used
   + Fine tuned primitive sizes
   + Rewrote code for the water mask to make it look more like brushstrokes
   + Calculations to desaturate the background mask to draw more attention to the foreground